Disclosure: Ethiopiangobgnu.com may earn a commission from affiliate links or widgets at no extra cost to you.

 How to serve Shiro wat

 To serve Shiro wat, place Injera on a flat plate with the textured side of the Injera facing up.
 Then just fetch the necessary amount of Shiro wat and serve.
 Putting the Injera that way helps to make it absorb the Shiro wat and adds to the delight.
+Even though it is not a very common practice, Shiro wat can also be served with bread.

 Storage suggestions